carlosivanr/hugo_website/content/guides/regression/2021-10-17-logistic-regression/index.en.markdown

 ---

 Logistic regression is a statistical technique to understand the relationship between categorical outcome variables and categorical or continuous predictor variables.
 Binary logistic regression is used in circumstances to understand binary outcomes such as whether or not someone survived a hostpital stay or whether or not a medical intervention was successful or not.
-For this guide, we will work with example data in which eels are used an an experimental treatment to cure a medical condition.
+For this guide, we will work with example data in which eels are used in an experimental treatment to cure a medical condition.
 Our outcome will fall into one of two possibilities, Cured or Not Cured, and our predictor is whether someone received the Intervention or not.
-Thus we have a situation in which a binary outcome will be predicted by a dichotomous predictor variable.
+Thus we have a situation in which a binary outcome will be predicted by a dichotomous categorical predictor variable.

 ```r